Why Iceland and Faroe Islands?

 The first time we saw the squiggly sign we thought the road was about to break off into four roundabouts (lol).
 Thankfully, it’s just a point of interest.
 The sign on the right was startegically placed just after a 180-degree turn coming down a hill.
 It explains the upcoming F-Roads.
 We found it much easier to snap a quick pic of these signs for reference.

-We arrived at Reykjavík Airport four hours early, not sure what to expect.
+Having flown into Keflavik on our way to Iceland, we arrived at Reykjavík Airport four hours early, not sure what to expect.
 If you haven’t been - it is tiny.
 One room.
 We weren’t able to check in until an hour-and-a-half before our departure.
 So we took full advantage of their homemade croissants!
+(We found out about Reykjavik bike rentals on our last day - totally would have taken a ride around town had we known!)

 If you’re unfamiliar with the Faroe Islands I’d safely say you’re not alone.
 It was somewhere around 2006 or 2007 when I’d first read about these eighteen rocky, volcanic land masses in a National Geographic magazine.
 I’d file them in the back of my mind for the next nine or so years before getting serious about a visit.